jiahueic/ERC1400-tute/PQC.md

 > ✅ TL;DR: You can use PQC **in your application layer**, and **verify inside the contract** using custom logic.

-### 🧪 Strategy 1: Off-chain PQC Signature + On-chain Verification

-You can:

-1. Have users sign a message using a PQC algorithm (e.g. **Dilithium**).
-2. Send the message + signature to a smart contract.
-3. The contract runs logic to **verify the signature** using a PQC verifier written in Solidity.

----

 ### 🔥 Example: Falcon or Dilithium in a Contract

 1. Use a PQC lib like [Dilithium](https://github.com/pq-crystals/dilithium) in JS/Python to: